Donor-Advised Funds | Veterinarians Without Borders

 3. Recommend a grant: Once your DAF is funded, you can recommend grants to Veterinarians Without Borders Canada.
 Provide the following information to your DAF sponsor:

-4. Inform us: Let us know about your grant recommendation so we can acknowledge your generosity and ensure the funds are directed to your preferred programs.
+4. Notify Us: Let us know about your grant recommendation so we can acknowledge your generosity and ensure the funds are directed to your preferred programs.

-Supporting Veterinarians Without Borders Canada through your DAF enables us to:
+Supporting Veterinarians Without Borders Canada through your DAF allows us to:

 • Improve animal health and welfare in underserved communities.

-• Support sustainable livelihoods by enhancing livestock health and production.
+• Enhance sustainable livelihoods by supporting livestock health and productivity.

 • Provide education and training to local veterinary professionals.

-Your support through a DAF can make a significant impact on our ability to deliver critical services and create lasting change in the communities we serve.
+Your support through a DAF helps us deliver essential services and create lasting change in the communities we serve.

 If you have any questions or need assistance with your DAF donation, please contact us at: